County of Duras: Territory

 As pointed out by de Borman, and later Ulens, while there is no definitive or clear list of the lands held by the counts of Loon or Duras until after they merged, 14th-century records show that there was a fief within the greater feudal county of Loon which was named as the Duras (sometimes spelled in those documents as "Der As") fief.
 This fief was surprisingly not limited to areas near the castle of Duras, but intermingled within the lands of the Counts of Loon.

 Apart from these lands, the family also inherited lordship over Jodoigne, now in the Walloon Brabant part of the Hesbaye region, which was eventually annexed by the lords of Brabant and Louvain.
 This had belonged to a widow Erlinde in the 11th century, who became a nun in St Truiden (see below).
 The cartulary of the abbey of Hélécine, a beneficiary of countess Erlinde and the later countess Juliana of Duras, referred to this lordship in some charters as if it were a county.

-Main line
+Two main lines

 The ancestor of the main line of the counts of Duras was Count Otto of Loon, a brother of Count Emmo of Loon, the ancestor of the counts of Loon.
 In other words, both brothers were referred to at the same time as counts "of Loon" (Borgloon).
 Otto's son Giselbert was the first certain count of Duras, and was also, like his father, subadvocatus of St Truiden.
 His son was another Count Otto.